Trae Young NBA Playoffs Player Props: Hawks vs. Celtics

 - Young is averaging 6.3 three-point field goal attempts per game this season, which is 18.4% of his team's shots from beyond the arc.

-- Young's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his Hawks rank 10th in possessions per game with 102.9.
+- Young's Hawks average 102.9 possessions per game, which ranks 10th among NBA teams, while the Celtics have a middling offense in terms of tempo, ranking 16th with 101.9 possessions per contest.

-- Defensively, the Celtics are ranked fourth in the league, allowing 111.4 points per game.
+- Conceding 111.4 points per game, the Celtics are the fourth-ranked squad in the league on defense.

-- The Celtics are the 18th-ranked squad in the league, giving up 44 rebounds per game.
+- Conceding 44 rebounds per contest, the Celtics are the 18th-ranked team in the league.

-- Looking at assists, the Celtics are second in the league, allowing 23.1 per game.
+- Giving up 23.1 assists per game, the Celtics are the second-ranked team in the league.

-- The Celtics are the fifth-ranked squad in the NBA at allowing threes, conceding 11.6 made 3-pointers per game.
+- The Celtics give up 11.6 made 3-pointers per contest, fifth-ranked in the NBA.

 Trae Young vs. the Celtics